ovh/docs/pages/cloud/dedicated/sgx-enable-and-use/guide.en-gb.md

 ![SGX enabled](images/get-enabled.png){.thumbnail}

-#### Step 3: Reboot to apply the new BIOS settings
+#### Step 3: Rebooting to apply the new BIOS settings

-#### Step 4: Install the SGX software stack
+#### Step 4: Installing the SGX software stack

-Now we will install Intel's driver and SDK to be able to develop and run SGX applications.
+Use the following commands to install Intel's driver and SDK to be able to develop and run SGX applications.

-First, let's install some dependencies:
+First, install some dependencies:

 ```bash
 sudo apt-get install build-essential ocaml ocamlbuild automake autoconf libtool wget python libssl-dev libcurl4-openssl-dev protobuf-compiler libprotobuf-dev debhelper cmake git